Markov Chains: A Gentle Introduction

 Stationary distribution.
 A distribution $\pi$ with $\pi=\pi P$ (and entries nonnegative summing to 1) is called stationary.
 For the $P$ above, \(\pi_1=0.7\pi_1+0.4\pi_2 \;\Rightarrow\; 0.3\pi_1=0.4\pi_2 \;\Rightarrow\; 3\pi_1=4\pi_2.\) With $\pi_1+\pi_2=1$, solve to get $\pi=(4/7,\;3/7)\approx(0.5714,\;0.4286)$.

-Interpretation: in the long run ~57% of days are Sunny and ~43% Rainy, regardless of the starting day (under mild conditions explained below).
+Interpretation: in the long run ~57% of days are Sunny and ~43% Rainy, regardless of the starting day.

 For finite chains, three properties are central: